- When It Comes To Water, North Texas City’s Supply Running On Empty

 - Ag Commissioner: Water shortage a major issue for Texas with roughly 85 percent of the state withering under the lingering drought

-- Food Prices Make a Big Jump in 2014: Economists blame severe drought in California and Texas
+- Food Prices Make a Big Jump: Economists blame severe drought in California and Texas

 As these headlines demonstrate, widespread rationing mandates and increased food costs are becoming the norm in Texas.
 However, this is just the beginning if we are not able to develop additional water resources.
 This is a critically important issue, as many cities in our region have experienced a steady decline over the past few decades.